Dr Henry Jones, LLB, LLM, PhD Fellow of the Higher Education Academy

 Chapter in book

-- Chinkin, Christine, Heathcote, Gina, Jones, Emily & Jones, Henry (Accepted).
+- Chinkin, Christine, Heathcote, Gina, Jones, Emily & Jones, Henry (2019).
 France v Turkey.
 In Feminist Judgments in International Law.
 Hodson, Loveday & Lavers, Troy Hart.

 - Jones, Henry (2016).
 The Kantian Defence of Murder.
 In Beyond responsibility to protect: Generating change in international law.
 Barnes, R. & Tzevelekos, V. Cambridge: Intersentia.
 31-52.